 Q. Where will I find information regarding the schedule of live performances at pari-mutuel wagering facilities operating in Florida?

-A. You will find the current schedule of live performances for all pari-mutuel facilities in Florida at the Division of Pari-Mutuel Wagering web site www.myflorida.com/dbpr/pmw/track.html or you can contact the Division at 850.488.3211 for a copy of the schedule of live performances.
+A. You will find the current schedule of live performances for each pari-mutuel facility in Florida at the Division of Pari-Mutuel Wagering web site www.myfloridalicense.com/dbpr/pmw/track.html.

 Q. What do I need in order to obtain a pari-mutuel occupational license?

 A. You will need to complete an Individual and/or Business Occupational License Application and a State of Florida fingerprint card.
 Fingerprints are required upon initial licensure and every fifth licensing year thereafter.
 You apply for a pari-mutuel occupational license by visiting a State Office at one of the open pari-mutuel facilities or via regular mail by sending your application and other required documents to the State Office where you will be working and/or conducting business.
 The forms can be sent to you upon request by calling 850.487.1395 or you can obtain the forms by accessing www.myfloridalicense.com/dbpr/pmw/PMW-FORMS-Pari-Mutuel_Wagering_and_Cardrooms.html.

 Q. Can I apply for a pari-mutuel license online?